Updated Feb. 24, 2025

 How much protein does a postmenopausal woman need?

 Our protein needs go up in post-menopause.
 We don’t process it as well as we get older, and our risk for osteoporosis and sarcopenia increase on top of it.
-Given all of that, postmenopausal people should aim for the higher end of the 0.54-0.9 grams per pound of body weight range, especially if staying active through activities like rowing and strength training.
+Given all of that, postmenopausal people should aim for the higher end of the 0.54-0.9 grams per pound of body weight range, especially if they’re staying active through activities like rowing and strength training.

 Does protein help with menopause?